The-AVR/AVR-2022/content/en/diving-deeper/glossary/_index.md

 The Flight Controller can go by many names, but in practical terms, it just a small computer that has sensors for determining the position and orientation of the drone, along with circuitry for controlling motors based on input from a pilot or autopilot.
-The flight controller used for the VRC ([NXP RDDRONE-FMUK66](https://www.nxp.com/design/designs/px4-robotic-drone-flight-management-unit-fmu-rddrone-fmuk66:RDDRONE-FMUK66)) is running the PX4 flight stack, which provides basic functionality you'd expect from a hobby drone, and even some autonomy functions.
+The flight controller used for the AVR ([NXP RDDRONE-FMUK66](https://www.nxp.com/design/designs/px4-robotic-drone-flight-management-unit-fmu-rddrone-fmuk66:RDDRONE-FMUK66)) is running the PX4 flight stack, which provides basic functionality you'd expect from a hobby drone, and even some autonomy functions.